 How to Apply

-All applications to the UCSF Child and Adolescent Psychiatry Training Program are accepted through the Electronic Residency Application Service (ERAS).
+Applications to the UCSF Child and Adolescent Psychiatry Training Program are ONLY accepted through the Electronic Residency Application Service (ERAS).

 Our interviews will be held on Thursdays, with an optional program on Friday that will include tours of our various training sites and participation in Grand Rounds or a seminar, as well as other activities.